Where the heck was Aabec, Michigan?

 On the 1910 plat map, Esther Ann Dickens, Curran’s second wife, held the same acreage.

-Here is a Google Earth screenshot of the northwest corner of the property.
+Here is a Google Earth screenshot near the northwest corner of the property.
 Looking closely at the tree line, one can see where the railroad ran.
-Also note the road, which would have been the western border of his property, and how it curves near the railroad.
+Also note the road, which would have been the western border of the township, and how it curves near the railroad.

 Aabec, Michigan location

-It is my belief that the Aabec post office was located somewhere near the center of that image.
+It is my belief that the Aabec post office was located where the Comfort Station location later followed.